 Lions show leadership of their pride by providing security and [psychological] safety.
 Dominant male lions are responsible for leading and defending the pride's territory, cubs, and resources.

-Male lions may have a reputation as being lazy because they hunt far less than females, but they have a job to create the environment in which production can happen.
+Male lions have a reputation for being lazy because they hunt far less than females, but their primary job to create the environment for the pride to thrive.
 They must fight continually and vigorously for the security of their team.
-The distinctive mane around a male lion is to protect him from other lions.
+The distinctive mane around a male lion has a functional purpose to protect him from attacks by other lions.

 Business leaders need to advocate and protect their teams, although it's slightly less bloody to secure an education budget for a team than to fight off a hyena.